voyager1winterberry/cse372-01srs/styleGuide.md

 ### Writing Style Recommendation:
 Use the word 'shall' when appropriate.
 For example, "The application shall only accept input within appropriate parameters."

+## Section 3
+We will order it based on feature.
+Meaning each group will be responsible for a feautre and do all 8 sections for that feature.
+Example of how that will work:
+- 3.x My Trainer
+- 3.1 Functions
+- Some blah blah about function requirements
+- 3.2 ...
+- Continue in a similar fashion for all 8 sections